scottdware/Posh-Junos/README.md

 ### Installation

+I recommend using either of these two automatic installation methods.
+You will need to install [PsGet][9] if you don't already have it for the first option.

+- If you have PsGet installed, run the following command:
+	- `Install-Module Posh-Junos`
-For automatic installation (preferred), copy the following command and paste it into your Powershell console
+- Without PsGet, paste the following into your Powershell console:

-`iex (New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/scottdware/Posh-Junos/master/install.ps1")`
+	- `iex (New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/scottdware/Posh-Junos/master/install.ps1")`

+**NOTE**
+> You can update the module by issuing the `-Update` flag to the `Install-Module Posh-Junos` command if you are using PsGet.
+If you do not use PsGet, then you can re-run the command in the second option above and it will update the module to the newest version.

 **Manual Installation**